jjroush/New-Roush-io/src/posts/mitm-proxy.md

 ### Now your ready to Proxy!

 Open up your terminal and run `mitmproxy` open an app on your phone.
-You will now see network request begin to pour in.
+You will now see network request begin to pour in. *If you are having trouble connecting, try renewing the DCHP Lease.
+Sometimes the IP your device is pointing to gets changed.*

 ![](https://s3.amazonaws.com/roush-image/mitm-proxy-terminalx450.jpg)